Business Transfers + TUPE Solicitors

 Similarly, where a task or activity is no longer carried out by one person or organisation, and moved to another (Service Provision Change), TUPE protects the employment rights of the employees affected by that transfer.

-TUPE legislation is complex and one that might seem overwhelming for an employer, but it is vital you get it right.
+TUPE legislation is complex and might seem overwhelming for an employer, but it is vital you get it right.

-Employee transfers might also provoke feelings of uncertainty in the workplace and it’s important to seek legal advice as soon as possible in order to help both you as the employer and employees understand the process, and ensure the business transfer is undertaken with as little stress and uncertainty as possible.
+Employee transfers might also provoke feelings of uncertainty in the workplace.
+It’s therefore important to seek legal advice as soon as possible in order to help both you as the employer and employees understand the process.
+This can also ensure the business transfer is undertaken with as little stress and uncertainty as possible.

-Our employment solicitors can advise employers at an early stage of any business transfer to ensure that they comply with what is required under TUPE and avoid any possible liability which could lead to an employment law claim being made against them.
+Our specialist employment solicitors can advise employers at an early stage of any business transfer to ensure that they comply with what is required under TUPE.
+We can help avoid any possible liability which could lead to an employment law claim being made against them.

-Our employment lawyers can help employers to prepare for TUPE and a business transfer, amongst many other employment law areas including redundancy and contracts.
-Call us on 0117 325 2929 or fill out our online enquiry form.
+Our employment lawyers can help employers to prepare for TUPE and a business transfer.
+We can also advise on many other employment law areas including redundancy and contracts.